crispab/signup/README.md

 there are official solutions for running Docker on Mac OS X and in Windows as well.

 ### Run SignUp ###
-Once you have the development database running in a Docker container you can launch Play using activator:
+Once you have the development database running in a Docker container you can launch Play using sbt:

     $ cd signup
-    $ activator run
+    $ sbt run

 And then point your browser on your local computer to [http://localhost:9000](http://localhost:9000)